Blqtent/Raven-BPlusPlusPlus/ReadMe.md

 Put The SRC In Some Random Folder,

-Open CMD In The Folder's Path & Type " gradlew -Dorg.gradle.jvmargs=-Xmx4096m setupDecompWorkspace && gradlew idea "
+Open CMD In The Folder's Path & Type " gradlew setupDecompWorkspace && gradlew idea ", if that doesnt work try " gradlew -Dorg.gradle.jvmargs=-Xmx4096m setupDecompWorkspace && gradlew idea "

 Open The Project In Intellij (Not Eclipse)